mariugul/LED-Cube-Code/docs/README.md

 As shown in the code above `PORTB` is set to be the value of `port_b` in the ISR. `PORTB` is a avr-library variable for setting the ports and `port_b` is calculated in the while-loop from the pattern table.
 Only when a plane and a column (or several columns) are on at the same time will a LED light up.
 Because `PORTC` contains IO pins that goes to both columns and planes, it comes last so the power is turned on in that instant all at once.

 #### Calculation of Port Values
+The IO pins we need from the Arduino Uno is `D0-D13` and `A0-A5`.
+These corresponds to `PD0-PD7`, `PB0-PB5` and `PC0-PC5` as can be seen from the pinout image, which makes 20 IO pins.
 The code below is how the actual calculation of the port values are done.
 This is the value that sets the correct IO pins to high and low depending on what's in the pattern table.
 ```c
 // Calculate port values
 port_b = (pattern_buf[current_plane]  & PORT_B_MASK) >> SHIFT_PORT_B;